 Check the output in the following figure:

-Figure 4.x: First 5 rows of Predicted_Cluster
+Figure 4.x: First 5 rows of df_shuffled

 Discuss: How confident are we in these predictions?
 Why might we lack confidence in these predictions?
 What can we do to increase the confidence we have in our predictions?